WinterSnowfall/archmage-build-tools/README.md

 ## What about dxvk-native?

-To build the native version of dxvk, you can use:
+* To build the native version of dxvk, you can use:

     `./repo_build_runner.sh <repo_name> [<build_name>] --native`

     Where `<repo_name>` can only be dxvk.
 You can optionally also specify a `<build_name>`, otherwise it will default to `devel`.

-Note that by default the builder will use an Arch image for the build process.
+* Note that by default the builder will use an Arch image for the build process.
 If you want a Steam Runtime SDK compatible "Sniper" build, please first download and build the image, using:

     `./docker_build-sniper.sh`

     And change the following line in the `repo_build_runner.sh` script:

     `DOCKER_IMAGE_TAG=":sniper"`

     Subsequent builds will use the Sniper image, and you will need to revert the value to `":latest"` if you wish to return to Arch based builds.

+## Wait, I can build wine too?

+No, not really.
+Building and packaging a full fledged wine release isn't really what this builder is trying to achieve, rather only to provide a quick and easy way to get certain wine tests or individual wine libraries compiled.

+Assuming you already have docker installed and configured, as per the above steps, a basic wine builder usage guide is outlined below.

+* Fetch the latest Arch docker image and construct your wine build container.
+To do that simply run:

+    `./docker_build-wine.sh`

+* Now, to launch your wine test build, use:

+    `./wine_build_runner.sh <lib_name> <bitness>`

+    Where `<lib_name>` can be any wine library that has a dedicated folder under the `dlls` source directory.
+You can also optionally specify a `<bitness>` of `32`, otherwise it will default to `64`.

+    After the script completes and compilation is successful you can find the test binaries in the `output` folder.

+## What about using it to build wine libraries?

+I don't expect every wine library out there to build successfully, so consider yourself warned.
+That being said, you can set `BUILD_MODE="libs"` in the `wine_build_runner.sh` script to instruct the builder to compile individual wine libraries rather than tests.